WINNING CASES AND PROVIDING UNMATCHED LEGAL REPRESENTATION SINCE 1993

 MONTAGNA KLEIN CAMDEN LLP

-Anthony L. Montagna, III, one of the preeminent Hampton DUI lawyers, and his partners at Montagna Klein Camden have over 175 years of combined legal experience.
-The Hanpton DUI lawyers at Montagna Klein Camden LLP have handled hundreds of DUI’s and other serious traffic charges, like reckless driving, driving on a suspended license, hit and run, driving after being declared an habitual offender.
+Anthony L. Montagna, III, A Hampton DUI lawyer, and the lawyers at Montagna Klein Camden LLP have over 175 years of combined legal experience.
+The Hampton DUI lawyers at Montagna Klein Camden LLP have handled hundreds of DUI’s and provide unmatched legal representation.

-When you need a top DUI Lawyer in Norfolk, Virginia Beach, Newport News, Chesapeake, Suffolk, Portsmouth or Hampton, VA, call Anthony Montagna, III, who is A+ rated by the Better Business Bureau.
+When you need a DUI Lawyer in Hampton, VA, call Anthony Montagna, III, who is A+ rated by the Better Business Bureau.
 Put a fighter in your corner.

 Although every case is different and the results of one case do not guarantee results in a different case, some of Anthony Montagna’s dispositions are the following: